 You can read more on mixing vintage with modern decor here:

 Thank you Hannah for this inspiring post!
+I’d like to add that opposites attract and mixing vintage with new creates a beautiful contrast!
 Learn more about Hannah below!

 Hannah Hutchinson is an interior designer based in London, currently blogging for Westland London.
 She’s always chasing new ideas and likes thinking outside the box when it comes to incorporating fresh ideas to her clients new homes.